 This is perhaps one of the most important things to bring to every doctor appointment, not just an appointment with a new doctor.
 Tell your doctor anything and everything, even if it’s something you’re not proud of, say for instance you smoke 5 cigarettes a day or never exercise.
 Doctors hear it all and they’d rather hear the truth than a lie so they can identify the best course of treatment.

 Arrive on Time with Stellar Non-Emergency Medical Transportation

 Arrive at your doctor’s appointment on time and in comfort, safety and style.
 Our top-of-the-line fully loaded vehicles are equipped to safely transport wheelchair, stretcher and bariatric patients.
-If you or your loved one needs additional assistance, we offer EMT drivers by request.
 Contact us today to get a free quote for local or long distance transportation.